ostoe/Ob-ImagePastePlugin/README.md

 `![[Paste Image xxx.png]]`
 after:
 `![imgxxx](md_file_dir/xxxx.png)`

+PS: There is some diffrences with Obsidian image settings, this plugin paste image use relative directory always.
 ## 2. Resolve history image path issue.
 Suppose there is a Mytest.md file, which has some content:
 ```md